dotsara/is-the-name/README.md

 -----
-Made with ❤️ by a 🤓 on [GitHub](https://github.com/dotsara/is-the-name/)
+Made with ❤️ by dotsara on [GitHub](https://github.com/dotsara/is-the-name/) with GitHub Pages